AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 6) Confirm that you want to switch to Kernel Extension.

 >However, we only recommend using this method if everything else fails, as this may lead to unexpected issues.

-<a id="flutter"></a>

-### Compatibility with Flutter app

-If you use Flutter app alongside AdGuard in "Network Extension" mode (or any other "Transparent Proxy"-type app) in Big Sur, you will run into problems: projects won't open and Flutter will be effectively broken.
-We have already reported this bug to Apple.
-Meanwhile, you can use these temporary solutions:

-1) Use AdGuard in [Automatic Proxy](#automatic-proxy) mode

-2) Disable SIP and switch AdGuard to Kernel Extension mode as explained [here](#kernel-extension).